2i2c-org/team-compass/services/community-success-hours/delivery.md

 Community Success Hours can be proactively recommended to a community by any team member.
 Most commonly a community asks for help via a FreshDesk ticket or a question in a meeting.

+## Expectations when creating new CSH issues
+- Check that the `Hours Spent` Time spent on Community Success Hours has not already significantly exceeded the `Hours Total` in Asana.
+Create a new issue in GitHub
+- Mark GitHub issues on the P&S Project Board with the label `CSH` to indicate this is Community Success Hours activity.

 ## Expectations for 2i2c Engineers and those delivering CSH

 - A GitHub automation will automatically create a corrsponding task in Asana to track this activity with a link provided in a GitHub issue comment to the newly created issue.